-2. Foreign-currency transaction and translation
+3. Foreign-currency transaction and translation

-Foreign-currency transactions of the head office and domestic branches are recorded of each entity based on the functional currency in which they are transacted.
+Foreign-currency transactions of the head office, domestic branches and subsidiaries are recorded of each entity based on the functional currency in which they are transacted.
 At the end of each month, foreign currencies denominated assets and liabilities are converted into New Taiwan dollars ("NT dollars" or "NT\$") at the applicable exchange rates as at the balance sheet date.
 Foreign currency income and expenses are converted into NT dollars at the exchange rates in effect as at the time of each transaction.
 The resulting realized gains or losses are included in income.

 Foreign currency monetary assets or liabilities shall be translated using the applicable rate at each balance sheet date and exchange differences shall be recognized in profit or loss in current income.
 Non-monetary assets or liabilities that are measured at fair value in a foreign currency shall be translated using the exchange rates at the date when the fair value was determined .When a gain or loss on a non-monetary asset or liability is recognized directly in equity, any exchange component of that gain or loss shall be recognized in equity.
-When a gain or loss on a non-monetary assets or liabilities that are measured in terms of historical cost in a foreign currency shall be translated using the translated using the exchange component of that gain or loss shall be recognized.
+When a gain or loss on a non-monetary assets or liabilities that are measured in terms of that gain or loss shall be recognized.
 Non-monetary assets or liabilities that are measured in terms of historical cost in a foreign currency shall be translated using the exchange rate at the date of the transaction.